List of fires in Kyoto

-The list of fires in Kyoto encompasses an essential aspect of urban life in the Japanese capital.
+Fires in Kyoto encompassed an essential aspect of urban life in the Japanese capital.

 History

-Although accidental fire were regular occurrences, some blazes were so devastating that they were afterwards identified as "great;" and these larger fires were more specifically identified by reference to the Japanese era name in which the blaze occurred; as in what came to be known as "the Great Hoei Fire" of 1708.
+Although accidental fires were regular occurrences, some blazes were so devastating that they were afterwards identified as "great;" and these larger fires were more specifically identified by reference to the Japanese era name in which the blaze occurred; as in what came to be known as "the Great Hoei Fire" of 1708.

 Great fires

 The Great Hoei fire, so-called because it occurred during the Hoei era (1704–1711), broke out on April 28, 1708 (Hōei 5, 8th day of the 3rd month).

+The Great Fire of Angen, so-called because it occurred during the Angen era (1175–1177 CE).